SharviE29/Data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms
-This repository will contain all Data structures and algorithms i'm learning
+This repository will contain all Data structures and algorithms I'm currently learning.